njameral/Big_Data_Final_HSC/README.md

 To final report is rendered in Rmarkdown using the ".Rmd" file in the report.

-All 6 "*.Csv" files are necessary to run the Rmarkedown file
+All 6 "*.csv" files are necessary to run the Rmarkdown file